thanos-io/thanos/docs/components/store.md

                                  cases use Prometheus + sidecar.
 Ignored if --disable-caching-index-header-file option is
                                  specified.
-      --disable-caching-index-header-file
-                                 Disable caching index-header file on disk.
-                                 Store will create index header from remote object storage on startup, and cache them in memory, no index header file will be created on the disk.
-If set, the --data-dir will be ignored.
       --grpc-address="0.0.0.0:10901"
                                  Listen ip:port address for gRPC endpoints
                                  (StoreAPI).
 Make sure this address is routable